Grain Free “Rice” Crispy Treats | Paleo & AIP

 - Pour 1/2 cup of water into a small bowl and sprinkle the gelatin over top.
 Stir gently to ensure the gelatin is combined.
-Set aside.
+Set aside to allow to harden.

 - Using a medium-sized pot slowly heat the honey combined with the other 1/2 cup of water.
 Slowly bring the temperature to 235-240 F degrees on low heat.
 Remove from heat immediately once the mixture comes to temperature.

-- Begin whisking the honey mixture either with an electric hand mixer or in a stand mixer.
-Slowly add in the gelatin mixture and keep whisking for 10-12 minutes.
+- Begin whisking the gelatin mixture either with an electric hand mixer or in a stand mixer.
+Slowly add in the honey mixture and keep whisking for 10-12 minutes.
 The marshmallow mixture should be lukewarm, thick, and marshmallow peaks should start to form.

 - Stir in the toasted coconut flakes and mix until thoroughly combined.